3200, Abuse and Neglect Reporting

 - how internal monitoring will be done to ensure timely reporting.

-During Quality Assurance (QA) monitoring, the following procedures will be utilized to evaluate compliance:
+During Quality Assurance (QA) monitoring, the following procedures will be used to evaluate compliance:

-- The contractor's process to ensure that staff is reporting child abuse as required by Chapter 261.
+- The contractor's process to make sure staff is reporting child abuse as required by Chapter 261.
 To verify compliance, contract monitors will review that the contractor:

-- has an internal policy which details how the contractor will determine, document, report and track instances of abuse, sexual or non-sexual, for all individuals under 17 in compliance with Chapter 261;
+- has an internal policy which details how the contractor will determine, document, report and track instances of abuse, sexual or non-sexual, for all persons younger than 17 in compliance with Chapter 261;

 - follows their internal policy; and